aleph-im/aleph-docs/docs/execution/runtimes/index.md

 A program runtime is an operating system and software stack that enables your program to run on the aleph.im network.

-Runtimes are customized Linux root filesystems that integrate with the Aleph.im infrastructure and provide access to APIs, as well as quick responses to HTTP requests and other events.
+Runtimes are customized Linux root filesystems that integrate with the aleph.im infrastructure and provide access to APIs, as well as quick responses to HTTP requests and other events.

 The project provides official runtimes with all you need for most programs.
 Additionally, you can build and publish